Synaptic724/ThreadFactory/README.md

-# AtomicThreading
+# ThreadFactory

 High-performance **thread-safe** (No-GIL–friendly) data structures and parallel operations for Python 3.13+.

 > **NOTE**
-> This library is designed and tested against Python 3.13+ in No-GIL mode.
-It also works under the standard GIL runtime in Python 3.x, but you won't get the same concurrency benefits.
+> ThreadFactory is designed and tested against Python 3.13+ in **No-GIL** mode.
+> It also works under the standard GIL runtime in Python 3.x, but you won't get the same concurrency benefits.
 ---

-## Features
+## 🚀 Features

 ### 1. ConcurrentBag
 - A thread-safe “multiset” collection that allows duplicates.